-If you're looking for that incandescent, elusive dewy glow (and you don't want to cover up the skin entirely), then this foundation is for you.
+If you're looking for that incandescent, elusive dewy glow (and you don't want to cover up the skin entirely), then The Ordinary's foundation is for you.
 It's super watery, meaning it blends like a dream.
-It also leaves a super thin veil of coverage that knocks back any unwanted pigmentation without masking the skin's natural nuances.
+It also leaves a super thin veil of coverage that knocks back hyperpigmentation without masking the skin's natural nuances.

 Max Factor's smart foundation adapts to your skin's surroundings so your complexion always feels as comfortable as possible—whether you're out in the cold or sitting in a centrally heated office.

 This new addition to Laura Mercier's foundation offering is its longest wearing.
 With a medium to full buildable coverage that feels weightless, expect your complexion to look flawless all day with no need to re-apply.

 This one's a favourite for many reasons.
 We love that there's a great range of colours for many different skin tones.
 It's also highly blendable and lasts for hours.
 What more could you ask for?

 One of the favourites in the beauty world is this all-rounder.
-It covers up any blemish but also provides great skincare protection thanks to its SPF.
+It covers up any blemish you might wish to disguise but also provides great skincare protection thanks to its SPF.

-With micro-fillers and optical diffusers, this smooths out lines and textural imperfections while erasing any pigmentation and blemishes.
+With micro-fillers and optical diffusers, Revlon's foundation smooths out lines and textural imperfections while erasing any pigmentation and blemishes.
 Essentially, it's like an Instagram filter in a tube.
 Yes, please.

 This is the actual foundation used by Dior poster girl (and Oscar-winning actress) Jennifer Lawrence.
 Oh, and she wears the shade Cameo, in case you were wondering.

 This is a lightweight formula, so if you're after for something heavier, then this isn't for you.
 However, if you've got dry skin and need something that's going to be blendable, you've met your match.